 - Can act as both a Power bank and Charger.

-- In Power bank mode any A class batteries (NiMH or Alkaline) can be used to charge USB capable devices.
+- In Power bank mode any A class batteries (NiMH or Alkaline) fuel the recharge of USB capable devices.

 3. Solar Charging

-There are some good quality Solar systems around now days, most or which are a combination of a panel and a battery charger/ power bank.
+There are some good quality Solar systems around now days, most or which are a joint panel and a battery charger/ power bank.

-- All you require is UV light, and there is plenty if not to much of that in New Zealand.
+- Requires only UV light, and there is plenty if not to much of that in New Zealand.
 Modern Panels will charge well in most conditions including light rain…

 - Generally greater weight than carrying batteries or a power bank